 - Buy Water In Advance- places sell out quick.

-- Have one gallon of water per person per day.
+- Store one gallon of water per person per day.
 Prepare to be without power for two weeks.

 - Fill every tub and sink with water.

 - Fill washing machine and unplug washer.
 Use this water to wash dishes, clothes or to flush the toilet.

 - Use every Tupperware container with a lid, fill with water and store in freezer.